tubearchivist/tubearchivist-server/README.md

 ### Listen for DockerHub hooks to
 - Send notifications for new unstable builds to Discord
-- Send nitifications for new release builds to Discord
+- Send notifications for new release builds to Discord

 ## Builder
 Standalone python script subscribed to Redis waiting for build commands.